nopnop2002/esp-idf-ssd1306/BdfFontDemo/README.md

 ENDCHAR
 ```

-Fonts that take character-specific bounding box (BBX) into consideration change as follows.
+Fonts that take character-specific bounding boxes (BBX) into account can be modified as follows.
 This creates a 1 pixel whitespace on the left edge.
 DWIDTH will also change according to this change.
 ```